getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 ### `http-proxy`

 {% unsupported browser %}
-When set a proxy can be configured that should be used for outbound requests.
+When set, a proxy can be configured that should be used for outbound requests.
 This is also used for HTTPS requests unless a separate `https-proxy` is configured.
-Note however that not all SDKs support a separate HTTPS proxy.
+However, not all SDKs support a separate HTTPS proxy.
 SDKs will attempt to default to the system-wide configured proxy if possible.
-For instance, on unix systems, the `http_proxy` environment variable will be picked up.
+For instance, on Unix systems, the `http_proxy` environment variable will be picked up.
 {% endunsupported %}

 {:.config-key}